UIC-ESLAS/ImprovedPlantardArithmetic/readme.md

     - `stack.c`: From pqm4; Firmware for benchmarking the schemes' stack usage.
     - `test.c`: From pqm4; Firmware for self-testing the schemes.
 Can be used by using `test.py`.
     - `testvectors.c`: From pqm4; Firmware for computing testvectors for Kyber only.
+- `crypto_sign`: contains the implementations for dilithium2, dilithium3, and dilithium5
+    - `dilithium2`
+        - `new`: Our code with the improved Plantard arithmetic based on the implementation in [AHKS22].
+        - `old`: Code in [AHKS22]
+    - `dilithium3`
+        - `new`: Our code with the improved Plantard arithmetic based on the implementation in [AHKS22].
+        - `old`: Code in [AHKS22]
+    - `dilithium5`
+        - `new`: Our code with the improved Plantard arithmetic based on the implementation in [AHKS22].
+        - `old`: Code in [AHKS22]
+    - `f_speed.c`: Firmware used for benchmarking parts of the scheme.
+Can be used by using `f_benchmarks.py`.
+    - `speed.c`: From pqm4; Firmware for benchmarking the schemes' cycle counts.
+Can be used by using `benchmarks.py`.
+    - `stack.c`: From pqm4; Firmware for benchmarking the schemes' stack usage.
+    - `test.c`: From pqm4; Firmware for self-testing the schemes.
+Can be used by using `test.py`.
+    - `testvectors.c`: From pqm4; Firmware for computing testvectors for Dilithium only.
 - `gen_table`: contains code to generate the twiddle factors in Plantard domain for our implementations.
 - `Makefile`: Makefile to build the code
 - `benchmarks.py`: This script is used for building, flashing, and evaluating the outputs produced by `speed.c`.
 The desired algorithms as well as the number of iterations can be set in the code.